 (3) The owner of a seagoing ship shall ensure that the installation fitted therein is protected from accidental access by persons to all parts and wiring thereof which may at any time be at an instantaneous voltage, other than a radio frequency voltage, of more than 50 volts under normal operating conditions.

+[Regulation 11 amended in Gazette 11 Dec 2009 p.
+5103.]

 12. Seagoing ships to carry spares

 The master of a seagoing ship shall ensure that there are carried on board the seagoing ship —